ervumlens/ko-preferencespy/README.md

 and choose a "Log (whatever) Pref Changes" option.
 Now preference changes will be logged to Komodo's standard error log.

+###Limitations

+Certain preferences will not be logged when using preference logging:

+* Temporary or transient preference changes are not logged.
+These are changes that look fine in the preference dialog, but do not appear to be applied as expected.

+* Certain project preferences are not logged.
+This is being investigated.

 ###Build

 Building Preference Spy requires the [CoffeeScript](http://coffeescript.org) compiler available on the environment `PATH` and an installation of Komodo Edit or IDE.